 - Any mandatory workshops, usually two per year, dates are known well in advance.

 Collegiate Scholars are allowed to choose which events to attend that will fit into their schedules and match their interests.
 We only ask that the scholars complete the requirements in a timely manner.
 The events are usually on the weekends and evenings and are from 1-3 hours in duration.
-Again, most scholars complete about one activity per month.

 How is UCCSP affiliated with the University of Chicago?